 The global crisis in climate disruption is deepening.
-Droughts, floods, storms, and wildfires are taking an increasing toll on human … Continue reading Highest-value Climate Action is Economy-wide
+Droughts, floods, storms, and wildfires are taking an increasing toll on human beings, straining vital ecosystems, and putting food and water supplies at risk.
+The Paris Agreement outlines a global collaborative “race to the top”, where nations support each other’s success and innovate as rapidly as possible … Continue reading Highest-value Climate Action is Economy-wide

 To catalyze economy-wide climate-smart finance everyone needs access to actionable resilience-building insight.
-Two days before the Paris Agreement was adopted … Continue reading Resilience Intelligence: ACCESS to the Future
+Two days before the Paris Agreement was adopted by 195 nations, in December 2015, the Citizens’ Climate Engagement Network put forward the ACCESS standard for tracking implementation.
+Designed to be flexible, adaptive, and universal — and dynamic enough to fit any national climate … Continue reading Resilience Intelligence: ACCESS to the Future

 “We’ve gone from a lunar world, where we measured everything in terms of days, weeks and months, to a transactional world, where every single transaction has to be part of your decision-making process.” — Colin Powell, December 14 2008